About Dohn Community High School

-Dohn Community High School is a multi-campus, non-profit school serving students of all ages.
+Dohn Community High School is a multi-campus, non-profit school serving high school age and adult students.
 We deliver continuous progress to a full-spectrum of learning needs.
 We promote community engagement, social development, and career fulfillment following graduation.

 A History of Our Main Campus Building

 For most of its history, the building located at 608 East McMillan Street, known as the Sattler Building, served educational purposes rather than the industrial uses for which it was intended.
 Architects Kruckeyer and Strong designed the 3-story limestone building for the Randolph Sattler Company, steel engraved printers and publishers (note the “S” in the oval above the center door facing McMillan).
 The company moved from their downtown location at 3rd and Vine Streets to the McMillan address in 1927.

 Educational Use Since the 1930’s

 By the 1930’s, the building was used as a printing trade school.
 Four temporary buildings were erected, and an adjoining garage was remodeled as a machine shop for the Mechanical Trades School.
 After WWII, the Sattler Building housed the Veterans Vocational Training Center and two vocational high schools.
 In 1953, the vocational high school program for the Cincinnati Public Schools was transferred to the new central High School of Central Parkway the site now occupied by Cincinnati State Technical and Community College).